seb776/GLSLIncludes/README.md

-# A Small utility to add the include feature du glsl
+# A Small utility to add the include feature to glsl
 ## How to use it
 * Download the latest release
 * Usage example : GLSLInclude.exe filea.glsl fileb.glsl -o {fileNameNoExt}.generated{ext}